mesmacosta/java-certification/kathy-sierra-study-notes/chapter-7/Chapter-7.md

 * `<? extends Class>` is used for read-only methods.
 * `<? super   Class>` is used for read-write methods.
 * `<? extends Object>` is the same as `<?>`.
-* PriorityQueue are FIFO.
+* `PriorityQueue` are FIFO.
-* PriorityQueue is sorted by natural order.
+* `PriorityQueue` is sorted by natural order.
-* PriorityQueue doesn't offer access by index.
+* `PriorityQueue` doesn't offer access by index.
 * `add()` and `offer()` are the same.
 * `ArrayList<Class> a = methodThatReturnsList()` doesn't compile.
 It's trying to assign a parent in a child type variable.
-* For an object to be inserted in a TreeSet (or any other collection that sorts elements) it must implement Comparable.
+* For an object to be inserted in a `TreeSet` (or any other collection that sorts elements) it must implement `Comparable`.
 Otherwise, an exception will be thrown at runtime.

 Exercises
 ---------